Did you know that the presence of sacral sparing after spinal cord injury can determine your chances of recovery?

 A spinal cord injury results in a lot of cell deaths, and because stem cells can divide infinitely, they’re ideal for healing the spinal cord.

-While epidural stimulation and stem cell therapy are still works in progress, there is one option that is available to the public.
+While epidural stimulation and stem cell therapy are still works in progress, there is one option that is available to the public: an exoskeleton.

 Although it takes some getting used to, all you really have to do is shift your weight forward.
 The exoskeleton’s sensor will help facilitate the movement and keep you balanced.